jkg/cpan-uptime/README.md

 ### Schema

     CREATE TABLE results ( result integer, seconds integer, timestamp integer, site text );

 ### Notes

-* Result is really a boolean; 1 indicates success, 0 failure.
+* `result` is really a boolean; 1 indicates success, 0 failure.
-* Seconds is the time in _milliseconds_ that the request took to complete (roughly), as an integer.
+* `msec` is the time in _milliseconds_ that the request took to complete (roughly), as an integer.
+NULL if we failed.
-* Timestamp is the UNIX time at which the result was _stored_.
+* `timestamp` is the UNIX time at which the result was _stored_.
-* Site will either be "meta" or "sco", for http://metacpan.org/ or http://search.cpan.org/ respectively.
+* `site` will either be "meta" or "sco", for http://metacpan.org/ or http://search.cpan.org/ respectively.

 Methodology
 -----------